offGustavo/md-agenda.nvim/README.md

 ## Agenda View
 Use `:AgendaView` command to open agenda view.
 To switch between pages, use `:PrevAgendaPage` and `:NextAgendaPage`.
 (Pages are relative to today)
 - `:AgendaView` command resets all tag filters before opening the view.
-If you do not want this, use `:AgendaViewWithTags`
+If you do not want this, use `:AgendaViewWTF`

 **Behavior**:
 + If the task has a scheduled time but no deadline time, it is shown on the scheduled day.
 Also, it is shown today until finished.